 What Vegetables to Eat after Gastric Bypass and other WLS

-In the weeks following surgery, you will be instructed to follow a strict diet that will begin with clear liquids, progress through soft foods, and end with the gradual reintroduction of healthy solid foods.
+In the weeks following surgery, you will be instructed to follow a strict diet that will begin with clear liquids, progress through soft foods, and end with gradually eating solid foods.

-This is to give the digestive system, particularly the stomach, time to heal from the abrupt changes performed during bariatric surgery.
+This gives the digestive system, particularly the stomach, time to heal from the abrupt changes performed during bariatric surgery.

 When your body is ready for it, the post-surgical diet features fruits and vegetables along with lean meats and non-fat dairy products.
-You should begin with produce that is soft and easily chewed when cooked, avoiding tough, fibrous, or stringy foods.
+You should begin with soft and easily chewed produce when cooked, avoiding tough, fibrous, or stringy foods.

 In the Following Weeks

 Once you are eating solid foods again, you will begin with vegetables easily tolerated by your modified digestive system, which will still recover from surgery.
 Again, fibrous vegetables should still be avoided at this stage because the body will likely have trouble digesting them.

 This can cause discomfort and unpleasant gastrointestinal symptoms, especially for LAP-BAND patients with reduced stoma size.
 In time, you can work with your doctor to reintroduce a complete range of vegetables into your diet.